-1 Some CO2 is also released to the atmosphere during the manufacture of cement.
-Limestone (CaCO3)

-is heated to release CO2 and produce the calcium oxide (CaO) used to manufacture cement.
-In North

-America, cement manufacture now releases less than 1% of the mass of CO2 released by fossil-fuel

-4 combustion.
-However, cement manufacture is the third largest human-caused (anthropogenic) source of

-CO2 (after fossil-fuel use and the clearing and oxidation of forests and soils; see Part III of this report).

-The CO2 emissions from cement manufacture are often included with the accounting of anthropogenic

-CO2 emissions from fossil fuels.

-Part II of this report addresses the magnitude and pattern of CO2 emissions from fossil-fuel consumption and cement manufacture in North America.
-This introductory section addresses some general issues associated with CO2 emissions and the annual and cumulative magnitude of total emissions.
-It looks at the temporal and spatial distribution of emissions and some other data likely to be of interest.
-The following four chapters delve into the sectoral details of emissions so that we can understand the forces that have driven the growth in emissions to date and the possibilities for the magnitude and pattern of emissions in the future.
-These chapters reveal, for example, that 38% of CO2 emissions from North America come from enterprises whose primary business is to provide electricity and heat and another 31% come from the transport of passengers and freight.
-This introduction focuses on the total emissions from the use of fossil fuels and the subsequent chapters provide insight into how these fuels are used and the economic and human factors motivating their use.
+1 Some $CO_2$ is also released to the atmosphere during the manufacture of cement.
+Limestone (CaCO3) 2 is heated to release CO2 and produce the calcium oxide (CaO) used to manufacture cement.
+In North 3 America, cement manufacture now releases less than 1% of the mass of CO2 released by fossil-fuel 4 combustion.
+However, cement manufacture is the third largest human-caused (anthropogenic) source of 5 CO2 (after fossil-fuel use and the clearing and oxidation of forests and soils; see Part III of this report).
+6 The CO2 emissions from cement manufacture are often included with the accounting of anthropogenic 7 CO2 emissions from fossil fuels.
+8 Part II of this report addresses the magnitude and pattern of CO2 emissions from fossil-fuel 9 consumption and cement manufacture in North America.
+This introductory section addresses some 10 general issues associated with $CO_2$ emissions and the annual and cumulative magnitude of total 11 emissions.
+It looks at the temporal and spatial distribution of emissions and some other data likely to be of 12 interest.
+The following four chapters delve into the sectoral details of emissions so that we can understand 13 the forces that have driven the growth in emissions to date and the possibilities for the magnitude and 14 pattern of emissions in the future.
+These chapters reveal, for example, that 38% of CO2 emissions from 15 North America come from enterprises whose primary business is to provide electricity and heat and emissions from the use of fossil fuels and the subsequent chapters provide insight into how these fuels areused and the economic and human factors motivating their use.